-The Health Care Assistant Diploma Program is designed to provide students with opportunities to develop knowledge, skills and attitudes necessary to function effectively as frontline caregivers.
-Upon completion of the program, students will have the necessary training to become respected members of a healthcare team in community and facility settings.
+The Health Care Assistant Diploma program is designed to provide students with opportunities to develop knowledge, skills and attitudes necessary to function effectively as frontline caregivers.
+Upon completion of the program, students will have the necessary training to become respected members of a healthcare team in both community and facility settings.

 This program is based on the philosophy of promotion and maintenance of health, safety, independence, comfort, and well-being of individuals and families.
 Under the direction and supervision of a health professional, Ashton College students will be trained to provide optimal person-centred care.
 The focus is on promoting and maintaining the physical, emotional, cognitive, and social well-being of clients and residents.

 BC HCA Program Recognition Guide